 The 3.0 MW Hluey Lakes Hydro Facility located near Dease Lake, British Columbia ("BC") commenced commercial operation in 2000.
 The electrical power generated by the facility is sold to BC Hydro for distribution in the community of Dease Lake through a non-integrated distribution system.
-Under a PPA dated November 1, 1993 with BC Hydro, as amended, BC Hydro is obligated (subject to the terms of the PPA) to purchase all energy required to meet the load demand of the Town of Dease Lake from the Hluey Lakes Hydro Facility.
-The PPA expired on January 31, 2020 and has been extended to July 31, 2020, subject to regulatory approval.
+Effective as of November 1, 2020, the sale of the electrical output from the facility is contracted to BC Hydro under a 20-year Electricity Purchase Agreement ("EPA").
+Under the EPA, BC Hydro has an option to extend the term of the EPA for an additional ten years.